jugen667/saturn_translater/README.md

 #### TO DO ####

-- Global context to check (if func supported)
+- Pointers
-- Offset management (func loop etc)
+- Address management (func loop etc)
-- String support ?
+- String support
-- Add support for more C function ? (incremental operator ?)
+- Add support for more C function (incremental operator ?)

 ## Instruction Set implementation

 - registers setups
 - instuctions list
-- dump in a file

 ## 2nd parsing : translate nodes to instructions with the instructions set